backdrop-contrib/video_filter/README.txt

 Enable the module on the modules page.

-Go to admin/settings/filters and configure the input format(s) that should be allowed to use this filter.
+Go to admin/config/content/formats and configure the text format(s) that should be allowed to use this filter.
 Check the box to enable Video Filter and save.
-Some simple settings are available if you configure the input format.
+Some simple settings are available if you configure the text format.
 There you can change the default size and auto play settings.

+Make sure that Video Filter is processed before "Convert URLs to links".
+You can do this by dragging and dropping Video Filter to the top of the processing order list.
+Do this even if it's allready on top, just to make sure!

+If you're using the "Limit allowed HTML tags" filter, make sure to add <object> to the list of allowed tags.

 ========= Usage =========